My new book project

 The Case of the Murderous Doctor Cream will chronicle the hunt for a Victorian-era monster and expose, for the first time, the failure of police and justice officials in the United States, Canada and Britain to identify and stop one of the world’s first serial killers.
 Cream, the son of a wealthy Quebec City timber merchant, earned a medical degree from Montreal's McGill University in 1876 and immediately employed his "nerve and knowledge" to lethal effect.
-His first victim was likely a woman in Waterloo, Quebec, who fell ill shortly after their marriage that year.
+His first victim was a young woman in Waterloo, Quebec, who fell ill shortly after their marriage that year.
 Suspected of killing a female patient in London, Ontario in 1879, he fled to Chicago, where he murdered three more women before he was convicted of poisoning his lover’s husband.
 After serving ten years in an Illinois prison, Cream was set free in 1891 – and unleashed his wrath on the prostitutes of London.
 To the Chicago Tribune, it was a case “without parallel in the annals of English criminal jurisprudence” and marked the emergence of a new breed of killer, one who operated without motive or remorse, who “murdered simply for the sake of murder.”

 This dark tale of murder and madness, flawed detection and official indifference will be told in tandem with Arthur Conan Doyle’s creation of Sherlock Holmes, the iconic sleuth who transformed crime fiction.
 (In a remarkable coincidence, Doyle was studying medicine in Edinburgh when Cream visited the city in 1878, to obtain a licence to practise as a physician and surgeon.)
 Cream’s rampage was “murder on almost a wholesale scale ... an Elizabethan tragedy of horrors,” in the words of one writer.
 It coincided with the birth of modern forensic science and an explosion of interest in tales of crime and detection.
 “Detective-fever,” an observer noted, “engulfed the Victorian reading public.”
 Fact mirrored fiction as Doyle’s detective methodically solved crimes on the page while police on two continents struggled to link a string of seemingly random killings to a single, mysterious suspect.